Fillability obstructions for high-dimensional confoliations: Contact approximations

 Denote now by $g$ the positive function such that $\alpha\wedge \d\alpha^n = g \Omega$.
 Notice that the characteristic distribution of $\xi\oplus T\T^2$ is of constant rank $2$ (i.e.\ the order of every point of $M$ is $n-1$).
 We choose $\mu=\d x\wedge \d y$, which satisfies \Cref{item:contact_approximation_deformation__char_distr__non_zero_conf_class} in \Cref{def:contact_approximation_deformation} trivially.
 The equality $f_t\beta_t\wedge \d\beta_t^n = \alpha \wedge \d\alpha^{n-1}\wedge \mu$, where $f_t=\frac{g}{t^2}$, shows that the conformal convergence in \Cref{item:contact_approximation_deformation__char_distr__conformal_convergence} is satisfied.
 Finally, any two area forms are symplectically compatible in $T^2$, and thus the symplectic compatibility \Cref{item:contact_approximation_deformation__char_distr__sympl_compat} is satisfied as well. \end{proof}

 \begin{proof}[Proof of \Cref{item:examples_contact_deformation__mori} in \Cref{prop:examples_contact_deformation}] We use the same notations as in \cite[Section 3]{Mor19}, which we hence don't reintroduce explicitly here.
-(Also, we directly use $n=2$ in Mori's computations, as we are interested in $\S^5$, and dimension $5$ is the only ambient dimension where there are significant examples of symplectic foliations in \cite{Mit18,Mor19} anyways.)
+(Also, we directly use $n=2$ in Mori's computations, as we are interested in $\S^5$.
+Note that dimension $5$ is the only ambient dimension where there are significant examples of symplectic foliations in \cite{Mit18,Mor19}.)

-{A first observation to make is that $\rk(\cK_\eta)$ is constant everywhere (equal to $4$).
-In particular, we will exhibit a smooth differential form $\mu$ satisfying \Cref{def:contact_approximation_deformation} that is well defined everywhere, rather than a partitioned two-form. }
+A first observation to make is that $\rk(\cK_\eta)$ is constant everywhere (equal to $4$).
+In particular, we will exhibit a smooth differential form $\mu$ satisfying \Cref{def:contact_approximation_deformation} that is well defined everywhere, rather than a partitioned two-form.

-Checking that $\alpha_t$ satisfies \Cref{def:contact_approximation_deformation} away from the turbulization region $N\times D^2$ is straightforward.
+Checking that $\alpha_t$ satisfies \Cref{def:contact_approximation_deformation} away from the turbulization\footnote{A formal definition of this procedure to construct symplectic foliations can be found e.g.\ in \cite{TorThesis,TouThesis,GirTou24}.} region $N\times D^2$ is straightforward.
 We hence carry out explicitly the computations just in the region $N\times D^2$.

 There, we have

 so that we get